getbrevo/brevo-ruby/docs/EmailCampaignsApi.md

 campaign_id = 789 # Integer | Id of the campaign

 opts = {
-  statistics: 'statistics_example', # String | Filter on the type of statistics required.
+  statistics: 'statistics_example' # String | Filter on the type of statistics required.
 Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
-  utm_value: 'utm_value_example' # String | Get email campaign report on the basis of custom UTM Value.**You can use either campaignId or utmValue to fetch campaign report.To use utmValue filter pass campaignId as empty.**
 }

 begin